ducky4life/ns-cardfinder/README.md

     pip install nationstates

 1. download main.py and puppet.csv
-2. fill puppet.csv with your puppets
+2. fill puppet.csv with your puppets (im like 60% sure you dont *have* to use underscores instead of spaces but eh)
 3. enter your nation name in main.py
 4. run main.py (`py main.py` in the terminal)
 5. copy the output in the terminal